dmotteler/dmotteler.github.io/musiclib/README.md

 newsong.xml - copy and edit for each new song, if desired. has skeleton of all of the fields.

+obs.ini - maps obsolete gd ids to new ones for events.py

 ps.html     - was picksongs. allows selection of venue, date/time, and song list for an event.

 sm.html     - song matrix generator. accepts cat= on url to select categories to list.